rblades/dhworkbook_master/docs/supporting materials/glitch.md

 Once you've crafted a search that retrieves something of interest, it's time to build a script that will retrieve that information for you.
 Remember the exercise that queried the Canadiana api?
 Below I have modified that script to grab 10 records from the 'animal bone' category on Open Context.
 You could use that as a basis for your own search.

 2\.
-In DHBox, create a new folder with `mkdir` for this exercise, then `cd` into it.
+In DH Box, create a new folder with `mkdir` for this exercise, then `cd` into it.

 3\.
 Open the nano editor and paste the script below in a new file.
 Make sure to read the comments, because there are a few lines you have to customize.
 (You'll get file not found errors if you don't pay attention!)